 It’s best to start by looking for companies that have been posting profits for a couple of years, but also have a low stock price.
 So, let’s say you invest in a small tech company that has been posting profits for a few years.
 The stock price is $10 a share.
 The company announces that it will be paying dividends at $1 a share.
 You buy 80 shares.
 You’ll receive $80 a year in dividends from this stock.
 If the stock price goes up, you’ll still own your 80 shares.
 The company may announce that it’s going to increase the size of the dividend to $3 a share.
 You’ll now get $240 a year in dividends from this company.

 It’s also important to know that companies can change their dividend payouts or stop them at almost any time.
 So, if a company is struggling financially because of a natural disaster, the company’s leadership may determine that they’re not going to pay out dividends that year.
-This of course jeopardizes the company because stockholders who were receiving dividends may pull out their investments.
+This, of course, jeopardizes the company because stockholders who were receiving dividends may pull out their investments.

-There are several ways that you can make money if you own a popular blog or YouTube channel.
+There are several ways that you can make residual income if you own a popular blog or YouTube channel.
 The first is by selling products, particularly your own.
 In the above section, we talked about information products.
 After you put in all that work learning about a subject, you’re now in a prime position to create an awesome blog.
 Naturally, people who arrive at your blog to learn about French cuisine also probably will be interested in buying your French cuisine cookbook.

 But you’re not limited to just information products, or even to your own products.
 You might develop additional products, such as cutting boards or knives, that complement your French cuisine recipes.
 You could sell these on your blog, or you could become an affiliate and sell other people’s products on your blog.